Very short lead times

 From proto to serie

-By giving every product a unique barcode the process is fully traceable. myProto has all the information available about the components and the production process on every prototype.
+The myProto pcb assembly production process aims to deliver quality fast.
+By combining software, high-tech equipment, and a team of experienced engineers, myProto delivers prototypes of constant quality.
+By giving every product an unique barcode the manufacturing process is fully traceable. myProto has all the information available about the components and the production process on every prototype.

-To come to the perfect PCBA prototype, myProto takes the following process steps:
+To come to the perfect PCB assembly prototype, myProto takes the following manufacturing process steps:

 Supplier information and delivery document of every single component, which process step was carried out when and by whom, link to BOM revision and bare PCB specification…

 The MPM Momentum Elite Dual Lane Stencil Printer adds solder paste to the bare PCB.

 Step 3: Pick & Place

 The SMD components are placed accurately with the Samsung Pick&Place machine.